Julie Ann Freischlag: Career

 Freischlag left JHU in 2014 to become vice chancellor for human health sciences and dean of the UC Davis School of Medicine, replacing Claire Pomeroy.
 At UC Davis, she oversaw UC Davis Health System's academic, research, and clinical programs, including the Betty Irene Moore School of Nursing and UC Davis Medical Center.
 During the 2014–15 academic year, she was also elected to the National Academy of Medicine.
 Throughout her tenure, Freischlag increased the number of females enrolled in medical school and helped launch Prep Médico, an initiative to increase the number of Latinos physicians.

 Freischlag's stay at UC Davis was short-lived, however, as she soon left to become the Chief Executive Officer of the Wake Forest Baptist Medical Center.
 By May, she was also appointed Interim Dean of Wake Forest School of Medicine as a replacement for Edward Abraham.
 In recognition of her academic accomplishments, she was inducted into the Royal College of Surgeons of Edinburgh and named one of the Physician Leaders to Know by Becker's Hospital Review.
 During the COVID-19 pandemic in North America, Freischlag was named chief academic officer of Atrium Health, Inc., and appointed the President-Elect of the American College of Surgeons.

+In 2020, during the height of the Covid-19 pandemic, Freischlag announced 16 week furloughs and 20-30% pay cuts for Wake Forest Baptist Medical Center employees.
+Later that same year, Freischlag herself received a 40% increase in total compensation.

+In 2022 while CEO of Wake Forest Baptist, Freischlag elected to fire the director of the Comprehensive Cancer Center without cause the day after award of a Cancer Center Support Grant in his name.
+Freischlag's actions were described as "at best very clumsy and at worst, deceptive" by cancer center historians.
+Freischlag's actions resulted in the entire External Advisory Board resigning in protest and the National Cancer Institutes truncating funding to Wake Forest Baptist Comprehensive Cancer Center.

 Personal life

 Freischlag is married to Phil Roethle, a retired financial executive.
+Freischlag has three children: Matthew, Paul, and Taylor.